jeandobler/Bro/README.md

 # Bro App

-This is a study app that u can send a "u are my Bro" to a friend in a list
+This is a study app inspired in a great success app in "Silicon Valley" series that u can send a "u are my Bro" to a friend in a list

 ## tasks

 - [ ] Login
--- [ ] Ui
+-- [X] Ui
 -- [ ] Data
 -- [ ] Test